stdword/logseq13-full-house-plugin/README.md

 - Click «...» and open the «Plugins» section (or press `t p`)
 - Click on the «Marketplace»
 - On the «Plugins» tab search for «Full House Templates» plugin and click install
-- See the Documentation and Showcases to start using your new superpower :)
+- See the [Tutorial](https://github.com/stdword/logseq13-full-house-plugin/blob/main/docs/tutorial.md) to start using your new superpower :)

 ### Manual way (in case of any troubles with recommended way)
 - Enable «Developer mode» in «...» → Settings → Advanced